Read Policies

 Use Cases

-1. Performing a "snapshot" of data source.
-Each batch job will read all the data until the execution time
+1. In scenarios where a complete snapshot of the data source is required, each batch job reads all the data until the execution time.

 @batch.feature_set(